Data Protection & Privacy - Law & Computing

 Entry requirements

-For admission to the MA in Data Protection and Privacy: Law and Government programme, successful applicants will have -
+For admission to the MA in Data Protection and Privacy: Law and Government programme, successful applicants will have:

 • Computing stream applicants must have an Irish or UK Honours undergraduate degree (H2.2 or above) or equivalent in Computer Science, Computing, Computer applications or a related discipline.
-Candidates with significant experience in the software development sector in addition to an Honours primary degree in some other discipline, may also be considered for entry.

-• Law stream applicants must normally have achieved a Second Class Honours Grade One (H2.1) in a primary degree (level 08) in law or an interdisciplinary degree which includes law as a significant component.
+• Law stream applicants must normally have achieved a Second Class Honours Grade Two (H2.2) in a primary degree (level 08) in law or an interdisciplinary degree which includes law as a significant component.
+Examples of relevant experience for the programme are:

 - Irish Computer Society DPO/GDPR qualifications